KOTOR-Community-Portal/mod-builds/content/k1/full_with_metadata.md

 **Author:** Seamhainn

-**Description:** This mod restores content which was left on the disk but was never implemented which would have let the player interact with a duelist they meet on their first planet later on in the story.
+**Description:** This mod restores content which was left on the disk but was never implemented which would have let the player interact with Deadeye Duncan later on in the story, on Manaan.

 **Category & Tier:** Restored Content / 3 - Suggested